daaazzzeeed/data-transmission-protocol/README.md

 ## The protocol i developed has 2 modes: anync and synced to a schedule.

 ### Async mode
 In this mode all devices in the network make attempts to send data to their destination.
 If such send request is approved device transmitts data to the next network node, otherwise data stays in device and its delay grows.

-In conclusion it leads to a delays that look like this:
+In conclusion it leads to a **delays that look like this**:

 ![async delays](graphs/async_mode.png)

 ### Synced mode (Schedule)

-This mode is designed in a way to solve the problem with the unexpected huge delays.
+This mode is designed in a way to solve the problem with the **unexpected huge delays**.
 This time router has a schedule that regulates all ongoing transactions.

-It looks like this:
+**It looks like this**:

 | Transaction   | Start time | End time | Device sender | Device receiver |
  ---            | ---        | ---      | ---           |---              |